AlexSzklarski/Case-Study-3/README.md

 The `modules` folder contains all reusable Terraform modules that make up the cloud infrastructure.
 Each module can be called from the environment folder.
 The following modules are available:

 ### Compute
-This module consists of EKS and Helm resources.
+This module consists of EKS, Helm, IAM, and VPN resources.

 ### Network
-This module consists of VPCs, security groups, an ALB, TGW and route53.
+This module consists of VPCs, security groups, an ALB and TGW.

 ### Database
 This module consists of a PostgreSQL database.

 ### Okta
 This module consists of Okta users, groups, and group policies.

-### Shared
-This module consists of a S3 bucket which allows for a shared statefile between the CI/CD pipelines.

 ---